al-jimenez/favs/README.md

 ## Use
 Use this and customize it with your changes.
 I use this as a menu to remind my old man brain what functions, scripts and aliases I have created since I forget stuff often.

+## OS
+Used / created for macOS bash but can be modified for other OS.

 ## Help menu
 When you execute favs -? you will get the following:
 ![Help menu](https://github.com/al-jimenez/favs/blob/master/favs.png)